Ukraine’s president Zelensky appears to wish death to Putin in Christmas message

 Zelensky has said that he is open to creating a demilitarised zone in Ukraine’s east as a proposed peace deal edges forward

-Ukraine’s president Volodymyr Zelensky has appeared to wish for the death of Vladimir Putin in a Christmas message after Russia continued to bombard the country with missiles and drones.
+Volodymyr Zelensky has appeared to wish for the death of Vladimir Putin in a Christmas message after Russia continued to bombard Ukraine with missiles and drones.

-Appearing to refer to Russian president Vladimir Putin, Zelensky added: “Today, we all share one dream.
+Appearing to refer to Russian president Vladimir Putin, Mr Zelensky added: “Today, we all share one dream.

 His comments come after Russia hit regions across Ukraine with missiles and drones on Tuesday, killing at least three people, and triggering emergency power outages.